ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/guides/recn_sprite_editing/recn_sprite_editing.md

 	> <hr>
 	> A follow up issue that can happen after you do the <a href="#fix-1">fix</a> is that some of the colors of the sprite may be missing.
 Like if you look REALLY close at my sprite below, my pants are transparent.
 The fix I found is the steps below, but if all the colors on all your sprites look ok you can skip this step.
 	>
-	> 📝 **NOTE:** This is a **newly discovered issue**, so this fix is not widely tested yet.
-If the steps below give you any trouble let us know in the sprite support channel in the discord and we’ll try to help further.
+	> <blockquote style="padding:1em;background-color:rgba(242,245,255,.075);">📝 <strong>NOTE:</strong> This is a <strong>newly discovered issue</strong>, so this fix is not widely tested yet.
+If the steps below give you any trouble let us know in the sprite support channel in the discord and we’ll try to help further. </blockquote>
 	>
     > 1. Type **442** into the Threshold field that is next to the “Pallet Import Options”.
     > *(**442** is just the **max value** this field can hold)*